 Adding to that sense of difficulty is the aspect of safety.
 Whether or not you’re dating someone safe is something you need to keep in mind when you’re dating.
 It can be tough for people to know if a significant other is truly safe to be around, or if that significant other is hiding an important part of their past.

-Some of the best ways to make sure you’re not dating someone who’s hiding a dangerous secret include:
+Some of the best ways to make sure you’re not dating a criminal are:

 -Tracking what a partner tells you